rust-lang/rust/doc/tutorial-borrowed-ptr.md

 cannot be changed and hence the unique box `g` will remain valid.

-If you do have a unique box in a mutable field, and you wish to borrow it, one option is to use the swap operator to bring that unique box onto your stack:
+If you do have a unique box in a mutable field, and you wish to borrow it, one option is to use the swap operator to move that unique box onto your stack:

 ~~~